 I feel like staff has been a common theme in all these hotels.
 Staff is the biggest factors in making your stay memorable, and the Balinese people are just so kind-hearted, customer service is always a top priority.
 It’s hard not to fall in love with everyone!

 ‘A stay at Tijili feels like dropping in on your hippest Balinese artist friend—the one with superb taste and a terrific sense of what’s happening.’
 I pulled this line off their website and I couldn’t agree more, Tijili balances a combination of both trendy and traditional elements.
 The rooms are a little simpler compared to the hotels listed above but the beauty of Tijili lies in the common spaces such as the pool and lounge area.
 Poolside you have huge couches and bean bag chairs to lounge on or call your office for the day.
 The pool also has a really impressive jungle wall that makes a great backdrop for photos.

 Tijili is also very centrally located in Seminyak making it really easy to get around.
 You can walk to the beach or some of my favorite restaurants like Nalu Bowls and Shelter which are right around the corner.
 Or you can hop on a Go-jek (motorbike taxi) to take you anywhere you need to go.

-I hope this post was helpful when planning your trip to Bali (because Bali should be on everyone’s bucketlist!)
+I hope this post was helpful when planning your trip to Bali (because Bali should be on everyone’s bucketlist!).
 Please let me know in the comments below your thoughts and what you want to see more of when it comes to Bali blog posts.
-I was thinking Best Cafes in Bali, Best Instagram spots… I’m open to suggestions.
+For more Bali inspo right now, check out this list of the best cafes in Bali.

 Can’t wait to hear from you!